multilogin-marketing/multilogin-marketing/README.md

 <details>
 <summary><strong>How are cloud phones billed?</strong></summary>

-Cloud phones are billed at **$0.0073 per minute**.
-Minutes work as credits — the timer starts when you launch the device and stops when you press Stop.
-Larger minute packages come with bigger discounts.
+Cloud phone minutes cost from $0.0073 to $0.009 per minute, depending on package size.
+Minutes work as credits.
+You start the timer when you launch the device and stop it when you press Stop.
+Larger packages give you bigger discounts.
 Unused minutes roll over with an active subscription.

 </details>